-Steve O’Melia focuses his practice on municipal, planning/development, environmental and expropriation law.
-Acting for both public and private sector clients, Steve frequently appears before municipal councils, committees and administrative tribunals such as the Ontario Municipal Board.
+Steve O’Melia focuses on municipal, planning/development, and expropriation law.
+Acting for both public and private sector clients, Steve frequently appears before municipal councils, committees, and administrative tribunals such as the Ontario Municipal Board.
 He has successfully represented clients before all levels of the Ontario Court on municipal law matters.

 Steve is a Certified Specialist in Municipal Law (Local Government/Land Use Planning and Development) and was appointed to the Law Society’s Municipal Law Specialty Committee.
-He has been a course instructor in municipal law topics for Conestoga College and the Association of Municipal Managers, Clerks and Treasurers of Ontario (AMCTO) and is a regular contributor to municipal law publications and continuing legal education programs.
+He has been a course instructor in municipal law topics for Conestoga College and the Association of Municipal Managers, Clerks and Treasurers of Ontario (AMCTO).
+Steve contributes to municipal law publications and continuing legal education programs.

 After beginning his legal career in the Toronto office of a large national law firm, Steve held increasingly senior in-house legal positions with local and regional municipalities in the Greater Toronto Area.
-Since his move to Waterloo Region to return to private practice in 2003, he has advised and represented numerous municipalities, school boards, conservation authorities, private companies and individuals.
+Since his 2003 move to Waterloo Region to return to private practice, he has advised and represented numerous municipalities, school boards, conservation authorities, private companies, and individuals.

 - Certified Specialist, Municipal Law (Local Government/Land Use Planning and Development)

 - Past Member, Law Society of Upper Canada Municipal Law Speciality Committee

 - Associate Faculty Member, Conestoga College Municipal Law Clerk Program